ManticoreGamesInc/platform-documentation/src/references/ui.md

 ### Camera Setup

 A [Camera](../api/camera.md) will need to be added to the **Hierarchy** that will be setup just for taking captures.
-The camera will need certain properties changed so it is setup optimally for creating captures.
+The camera will need certain properties changed, so it is set up optimally for creating captures.
 If any of these properties are not changed, Core will display a warning in the **Event Log** with information on which properties to change.

 1. Create a **Client Context** in the **Hierarchy**.
 2. Set the **Position** in the **Properties** window to **X** `-300`, **Z** `350`.